 That meant he had to travel to the source of “the art of eight limbs” and train in Thailand, but finding a gym to call home was easier said than done.

-“I went around different camps, trying to find my [ideal] team, my coaches, but the puzzle never fit,” he explains.
+“I went around different camps, trying to find my [ideal] team and coaches, but the puzzle never fit,” he says.

 “One day, my manager from Russia sent me to a gym in Bangkok, where I started training.
 Things were going well until I lost a fight they organized for me.
 I immediately got a totally different treatment.
 I knew they wanted me to leave.”